AttackForge/ReportGen/README.md

 # AttackForge ReportGen
 Welcome to the community for AttackForge ReportGen!

-AttackForge ReportGen is a free tool to help penetration testers create powerful and robust automated pentest reports.
+AttackForge ReportGen is a free tool to help penetration testers create powerful and robust automated custom pentest reports.

 It works by combining a DOCX template with an AttackForge project JSON file, and outputs a DOCX report.